 In the most recent National Research Council survey of chemistry departments, our department was ranked in the top ten nationally among departments of our size or smaller.

 Our graduates go on to employment in academia, industry, and government; many of our Bachelor's degree graduates are admitted to high-ranked graduate chemistry programs, medical, or dental schools.

 In addition to its widely recognized importance as a fundamental science, chemistry is central to the development of engineered materials, energy technology, pharmaceuticals and biotechnology, nanotechnology, and novel computational technologies.

 Chemists are trained to find creative solutions to real-world problems with a quantitative and deep theoretical understanding of the microscopic world and of the tools used to probe and manipulate it.
 Chemists are employed in private industry, in electronic devices and semiconductor development, drug design and testing, medical devices, renewable energy, and analytical and environmental laboratories.

 Similar opportunities exist in government laboratories in forensics, basic and applied research, defense, and in education and academia.
 A Chemistry major is also excellent preparation for graduate study in medicine and the health professions, law, government policy, and applied science and engineering.

-Nevada offers three undergraduate degrees in chemistry.
-The "Professional" and "Environmental Chemistry" B.S. degrees provide the most rigorous chemistry training and are professional degrees certified by the American Chemical Society.
+Nevada offers one undergraduate degree in chemistry, with four different emphases.
+The "Professional" and "Environmental Chemistry" emphases provide the most rigorous chemistry training and are professional degrees certified by the American Chemical Society.

-The "Field of Concentration in Chemistry" B.S. degree offers additional flexibility for students who need courses required of students preparing for careers in medicine, dentistry, law, and other professions.
+The "Pre-Medical" and "General" emphases offer additional flexibility for students who need courses required of students preparing for careers in medicine, dentistry, law, and other professions.
 Nevada has an exceptionally strong undergraduate research program.